lmaccherone/sql-from-mongo/README.md

   * $all Easy with UDF so maybe later
   * $regex Easy with UDF so maybe later.
 In the mean time, maybe $startsWith, $endsWith, or
     $contains will serve.
-  * $elemMatch Never used this in MongoDB so not on my must have list.
-Implementation similar to $all but think $any
   * $mod Could probably do this without UDF but never used it so not high on my list although it could be useful for sampling